ditatompel/insights/content/tutorials/how-to-setup-your-own-wireguard-vpn-server/index.md

 Replace `eth0` from above configuration with your server default network interface.

-Your `/etc/wireguard/wg0.conf` shoud look like this:
+Your `/etc/wireguard/wg0.conf` should look like this:
 ```plain
 # /etc/wireguard/wg0.conf